userhas404d/cfn-look-up-ami-ids/README.md

 - Removes the restriction on looking up only AMI IDs owned by Amazon
 - Uses a new parameter, `AmiNameSearchString`, as the match pattern against AMI Names.
 Previously, the pattern was hard-coded in the blueprint
+- Uses a new parameter `TemplateAmiID` to pass a user-defined 'static' AMI ID to the function
+- Uses a new parameter `AutoUpdateAmi` to enable use of the most recent AMI ID on stack update.
 - Improves error logging when the pattern does not match any images

 ## Lambda Execution Role

+**Note:** When deploying this function as a serverless project the associated IAM role is created automatically.
+The following instructions are included purely for reference

 Before creating the Lambda function, first create an IAM role with the following policy to use with this blueprint.
 For convenience, name the role